Select your indicator

 This section tells you the impact of your product in actual numbers; either eco-costs or carbon footprint.

-Total carbon footprint: When you have selected carbon footprint as indicator, you will find this metric first.
-It tells you the impact of greenhouse gas emissions.
-In this example, you see that the first product has a negative number.
-Read more on how that's possible.
+Total carbon footprint: When you have selected carbon footprint as indicator, you will find the impact of greenhouse gas emissions.

 Eco-costs: The total eco-costs for every product in your comparison.